saianirudh1/forkify/README.md

 # forkify
 A web app which searches for a recipes and displays all the required data to prepare the dish.
+Access the app here: https://saianirudh-forkify.netlify.app/

 ### Features
 * Search results for recipes.